Purpose-Dev/fivem-ts-template-esbuild/README.md

-# fivem-ts-template-tsc
+# fivem-ts-template-esbuild
-FiveM typescript template using tsc and pnpm
+FiveM typescript template using esbuild and pnpm